SPECIALIST WOODWORM ADVICE FOR DIAGNOSISING & TREATING WOODWORM.

 COMMON FURNITURE BEETLE – ANOBIUM PUNCTATUM

-This woodworm is the most common beetle our surveyors come across on their surveys, it is found all across Britain and normally attacks the properties structural timbers.
+This woodworm is the most common beetle our surveyor comes across on timber surveys, it is found all across Britain and normally attacks the properties structural timbers.
 It is also found in countries all across the world such as Australia and New Zealand.
 This beetle infestation is responsible for about 75% damage of all UK woodworm infestations.

 This beetle is the most common beetle found within a building.
 The Latin name for it is Anobium Punctatum.
 The habitat for which this beetle can survey is European hardwoods and softwoods.
 It usually only infests the sap woods of hardwood and softwoods, however if the timber is suffering from timber decay, common furniture beetle may be found within the heart wood.
 It is very rare to find common furniture beetle in tropical hardwoods.